 A jointly produced waste strategy has been adopted by all four West of England councils which sets out a plan to deal with waste in the region.
 This is currently being updated and will be published once agreed by the partnership.

 Each West of England council also has its own waste strategy in place.
 Read our Waste Strategy 2015-2020 and have your say on the Resource and Waste Strategy: 2020 and Beyond on our consultation website.

 All four councils will co-operate to develop a rolling programme of joint waste prevention, education and promotional campaigns to reduce waste, encourage re-use and increase recycling and composting.
 In addition, each of the councils will individually improve its local services and have committed to increase public participation in recycling and re-use initiatives.

 Working in partnership, the four councils have a contract which will treat 120,000 tonnes of waste per year and reduce the amount of biodegradable waste sent for landfill disposal by 75%.

 The contract was awarded to New Earth Solutions (NES) for Mechanical, Biological Treatment (MBT).
 NES has built a MBT treatment plant at Kings Weston Lane, Avonmouth and delivery of waste started in April 2011.
 At the treatment plant plastics are separated for recycling and organic waste is turned into a compost like material which is used as a soil conditioner in agriculture.
-Anything left over is either sent to be incinerated for energy recovery in Wiltshire and Coventry.
+Anything left over is sent to be incinerated at a range of sites in Europe.